- Explore + View

 Some everyday objects were initially meant for practical use but came to be appreciated as works of art as time passed and contexts shifted.
 Extraordinary objects on view were created for aesthetic appreciation during their own time.
 From our own standpoint in the 21st century, the lines sometimes blur and products of the quotidian (arts of everyday life) can appear as lovely as a landscape executed by a member of the scholar-literati.
 These genres come together in the exhibition to paint a fuller picture of Korean art and life and are supplemented by references to literature, cuisine, and the performing arts.

-Hanging scrolls by Kim Hongdo (1745–c.1806) and Kim Eunho (1892–1979) will be on view for the first time in over 15 years, as prior to conservation they were too fragile to display.
-Preservation work completed in Seoul by the JungJae Conservation Center has illuminated the extraordinary work of these versatile court painters.
+A hanging scrolls by Kim Hongdo (1745–c.1806) will be on view for the first time in over 15 years, as prior to conservation it was too fragile to display.
+Preservation work completed in Seoul by the JungJae Conservation Center has illuminated the extraordinary work of this versatile court painter.
 Kim Hongdo (Dan Won) was one of the most eminent painters of the Joseon Dynasty and is well-known for his paintings of daily life.